-

 Yes.
 Florida DFS requires you to complete a pre-licensing course as part of the licensing process to obtain the 214 or 215 license.
 Scroll down to see enrollment options.

 Florida's insurance industry requires specific licensing and education to ensure professionals are qualified.
 Two commonly confused insurance licenses are the 214 and 215.
 While both allow a person to sell insurance, they cover distinct areas, impacting the types of products a licensee can sell.
-Licensed are issued and managed by the Florida Department of Financial Services.
+Licenses are issued and managed by the Florida Department of Financial Services.

-214
+214 License

-215
+215 License

-Conversely, the Florida 215 license, known as the "Life, Health, and Variable Annuities" license, is a more comprehensive credential.
-It encompasses everything covered by the 214, but with two crucial additions: the ability to sell health insurance plans and pre-need contracts.
-Pre-need contracts, also referred to as funeral service contracts or final expense, are agreements where individuals pre-arrange and pre-pay for their funeral services.
+The 215 license, formally known as the Life, Health, and Variable Annuities license, is a broader and more comprehensive credential.
+It includes all of the same authorities granted under the 214 license, with two important additions: the ability to sell health insurance and pre-need contracts.

-Distinction
+Key Distinction

 Summary